-Configuring a Bus
+Configuring a bus

-from cq import CommandBus, MiddlewareResult, new_command_bus
+from cq import CommandBus, new_command_bus

 from injection import injectable

-async def listener(message: MessageType):
+async def listener(message):

 ...

-# do something before the handler is executed
+# runs before the handler

-return_value = yield
+result = yield

-# do something after the handler is executed
+# runs after the handler

 @injectable